-Florida Law Enforcement Academy and Correctional Officer students are required to take the CJBAT as per Florida Department of Law Enforcement (FDLE) requirements.
+Florida Law Enforcement Academy and Correctional Officer students are required to take the BAT as per Florida Department of Law Enforcement (FDLE) requirements.

 In addition to a basic skills evaluation, Practical Nursing applicants must take the TEAS.

-Emergency Medical Technician applicants only take the TEAS, and Fire Fighter/EMT - Combined program applicants must take the NFSI.
+Emergency Medical Technician applicants only take the TEAS.

-Picture identification, such as a driver's license, is required.
+Picture identification, such as a valid driver's license, is required.
 No appointment is necessary for testing; however, interested parties should call 352-589-2250 the day before to verify the testing schedule.
 Children may not be brought to the testing area.
 Scores may be obtained from a career advisor.